Instrumenting the Linux kernel with ftrace

 incrementing counter as the argument.

-Create a new directory and the following files:
+Create a new directory and copy the following file contents into the following directory structure:

 // ticker.c